senat0r0v/fredda/README.md

 # Fredda: Functional Response Emulation Device Dialogue Analysis

+Welcome to Fredda, a Redditor chain-of-thought bot that generates both answers and its internal reasoning.
+Fredda is inspired by the classic Fred chatbot and uses a transformer-based model for clear, transparent dialogue processing.

 ## Getting Started
 1. Clone this repository.
 2. Create a new Conda environment (Python 3.9 is recommended):